 At the IH 635/IH 35E Interchange, the Project provides an interim configuration.
-The interim configuration shall be designed to provide for the Ultimate Configuration of this interchange, in a manner which minimizes impacts to the pre-existing physical infrastructure, to the infrastructure of the interim configuration, and to traffic operations during the future construction of the Ultimate Configuration.
+The interim configuration shall be designed to provide for the Ultimate Configuration of this interchange and the Ultimate Configuration's functionality as illustrated in the lane configuration diagrams provided in the RID, in a manner which minimizes impacts to the pre-existing physical infrastructure, to the infrastructure of the interim configuration, and to traffic operations during the future construction of the Ultimate Configuration.